 Who doesn’t love a good ol’ European market?
 We had been trying to go to a nearby market for a couple weeks, but being Western Germany/Eastern Netherlands, it rained and rained and rained a lot of the time I was there.
 We woke up on what was supposed to be rainy morning to find the sun shining, jumped in the car (Well, as much as you ‘jump’ with a 2.5 year old and a newborn), and headed to the Netherlands!

 The kid loves his trains, and I love being the aunt that used every single piece of track to make the most awesome setup ever.
 I may or may not have also been motivated by the fact that my sister told me our mom had tried to do it when she was there, and always ended up with one or two extra pieces.
 No, I’m not competitive at all, but I did manage to use every piece.
 Just sayin’.
 Also, I really, really, really love this picture.

 I’m not one to seek out super touristy things, but the tulip fields at Keukenhof are something everyone must see at least once.
 So amazing.
 We braved the crowds and had a splendid time roaming the paths and enjoying the sunshine.
 Not pictured is the one blowout and two epic spit-ups my dear sweet newborn nephew graced us with.
 My sister is amazing everyone.

 Mmmmm.
 Everything about this trip to Europe was just perfect, slow, relaxing – just right.
-The only reason I really wanted to come home by the end was to see my dear husband, but it was very hard to say goodbye to my sister.
-Always will be.
 Until next time, Europe!